 Order your travel money in advance using a travel money comparison website for the best exchange rates.

 Credit cards are one of the most cost-effective ways of exchanging currency on purchases if used correctly.

-Don’t use a credit card, they are way too costly.
+Don’t use a normal non-travel credit card abroad, they are way too costly.

-If you have any further tips please post below, I’d love to know.
+If you have any further tips please post in the comments below, I’d love to know.